Superfly101/pdf-table-to-csv/README.md

+# Descriptiony

-# Read table from pdf and convert to csv file and store in a postgres database
+Read table from pdf and convert to csv file and store in a postgres database